supa2/Automaton/Automaton-Machine-class.md

  * label() *
  * onSwitch() *

-(methods marked with an asterisk * are not present in a TinyMachine subclass)
+(methods marked with an asterisk * are not available in a TinyMachine subclass)

 ## Initialization ##